If you have a car or two spending a lot of time sitting idle in your garage, why not rent your car and put it to work for you?

 However, the problem with technological advancements is that this comes at a price.

-- GetAround charges $99 installation fee for GetAround Connect
+- Getaround charges a $99 installation fee for GetAround Connect

 - Better insurance ($1 million insurance policy for the duration of the trip, including comprehensive, collision, and liability coverage)